yowainwright/fjsf/.github/SECURITY.md

 ## Reporting Security Vulnerabilities

-If you discover a security vulnerability in fpkj, please report it by emailing **me@jeffry.in**.
+If you discover a security vulnerability in fjsf, please report it by emailing **me@jeffry.in**.

 Please do not report security vulnerabilities through public GitHub issues.